 Complaints alleging violations of the District's Affirmative Action Policy shall be reported to the building principal or principal's designee and the school's Affirmative Action/Title IX Officer.
-Incidents/concerns may be reported to Mr. William W. Zylinski, Superintendent/District Affirmative Action/Title IX Coordinator at 200 Western Blvd., P.O.
-Box 216, Lanoka Harbor, NJ, 08734 or by calling (609) 971-2000 ext.
-1003.
+Incidents/concerns may be reported to Mr. Joseph Bond, District Affirmative Action Officer.